ianfixes/nmea_plus/README.md

 [![Gem Version](https://badge.fury.io/rb/nmea_plus.svg)](https://rubygems.org/gems/nmea_plus)
 [![Build Status](https://travis-ci.org/ifreecarve/nmea_plus.svg)](https://travis-ci.org/ifreecarve/nmea_plus)

-[NMEA Plus](https://github.com/ifreecarve/nmea_plus) is a Ruby gem for decoding NMEA, AIS, and any other similar formats of short messaging typically used by GPS units or marine equipment.
-It provides convenient developer access to the fields of each message type.
+[NMEA Plus](https://github.com/ifreecarve/nmea_plus) is a Ruby gem for parsing and decoding "GPS" messages: NMEA, AIS, and any other similar formats of short messaging typically used by marine equipment.
+It provides convenient access (by name) to the fields of each message type, and a stream reader designed for use with Ruby Blocks.

 ## Install